jasonleelunn/Eye-Tracker/README.md

 ![Still Image of Eye for Testing Purposes](Resolution_Image.jpg "Still Photo of Eye Taken for Resolution Testing")

+* Still photo of my eye taken via webcam for testing the impact of resolution on tracking accuracy

 ![Plot to show how accuracy changes with horizontal viewing distance on screen](Resolution_Plot.png "Graph of Accuracy vs Position viewed on Screen")

+* This plot shows the change in accuracy due to image resolution quality.
+The different coloured points represent alternate ways of calculating the centre of the pupil, as outlined in more detail in the Eye Tracking Report pdf file.

 ### Changelog